hackjie/GPassword/README.md

 }()
 ```

-then you need to achieve two delegate methods
+then you need to achieve two delegate methods, you should write business logics in them, `sendTouchPoint` can send out complete password and `touchesEnded` can deal business logics according to type(setting/verify/modify)

 ```swift
 extension PasswordViewController: EventDelegate {